Guidance under regulation 18 of the Health Protection (Coronavirus Restrictions) (No.5) (Wales) Regulations 2020.

 Specific coronavirus risk assessments

-The Coronavirus Regulations now require persons responsible for premises open to the public or for work premises to carry out a specific assessment of the risk of exposure to coronavirus on the premises.
+The Regulations require persons responsible for premises open to the public or for work premises to carry out a specific assessment of the risk of exposure to coronavirus in relation to the premises.
 In doing this consultation is required with those who work on the premises or their representatives (such as a trade union).
 This assessment forms the basis for determining what reasonable measures need to be undertaken to minimise the risk, and for that reason should be kept under review.

 The obligation to assess the risk that arises specifically from coronavirus applies in addition to the more general requirement to undertake a risk assessment found in regulation 3 of the Management of Health and Safety at Work Regulations 1999 (S.I.
 1999 No. 3242).
-However where a risk assessment completed under those regulations already assess the risk of exposure to coronavirus this is sufficient to meet the requirement (though this is subject however to the need to consult those working on the premises and to keep the position under review).
+However where a risk assessment completed under those Regulations already assess the risk of exposure to coronavirus this is sufficient to meet the requirement (though this is subject however to the need to consult and inform those working on the premises and to keep the position under review).
+The obligation to provide information to staff applies in addition to that already exists under regulation 10 of the 1999 Regulations.

-When considering what reasonable measures should be taken at any premises, those responsible should make an assessment of risk which is specific to all of the activities undertaken at the workplace.
+When considering what reasonable measures should be taken at any premises, those responsible should make an assessment of risk which is specific to all of the activities undertaken at the workplace and should be updated if new activities are added.
 This includes taking into account all individuals who use or visit that setting including permanent and temporary staff, contractors, visitors and members of the public.
 Risk assessments are an established part of managing health and safety at work and specific coronavirus risk assessments should be completed as part of a wider safety management system.
 Comprehensive guidance is available from the Health and Safety Executive.

 This guidance does not cover risk assessments in detail, however the assessments should be undertaken in accordance with the procedural requirements set out in regulation 3 of the Management of Health and Safety at Work Regulations 1999 (as it has been modified by the Coronavirus Regulations).
-The risk assessment should be reviewed regularly as changes in the wider threat from the pandemic should be taken into account when considering how the obligation to take all reasonable measures to minimise the risk should be met.
+The risk assessment should be reviewed regularly as changes in the wider threat from the pandemic should be taken into account when considering how the obligation to take reasonable measures to minimise the risk should be met.
 Risk assessment is a dynamic process which should always involve those working on the premises.
+A template that can be used for a Wales specific coronavirus risk assessment.

-While risk assessments do not need to be published, there is an expectation that all those working on the site are aware of them, and of the mitigation measures they contain.
+While risk assessments do not need to be published, there is a requirement that all those working on the site are informed of their content, and the mitigation measures they set out.
 Where the responsible person is an employer who employs 5 or more employees the employer must record the significant findings of the risk assessment and any group of employees identified as being especially at risk.

 What is a reasonable measure?